joshroundy9/Cherry/README.md

 Cherry is a meal-tracking app designed to make it easy to enter your meals and track your weekly, monthly, and yearly average calorie intakes.
-This allows its users to more accurately make dietary adjustments and lose weight, gain muscle, or reach their other fitness goals!
+This allows its users to more accurately make dietary adjustments to lose weight, gain muscle, or reach their other fitness goals!

 ## Live Link
 Check out Cherry at https://cherry.joshroundy.dev !!!